nheyr08/Differential_Equations-quizzes/README.md

 # Differential_Equations
-This repository has the solution to quizzes in python
+This repository has the solution to quizzes in python for Differential_Equations class quizzes